-Six Sigma certifications can be taken from different certification bodies like the International Association for Six Sigma Certification (IASSC) and the American Society of Quality (ASQ).
+Six Sigma certifications can be taken from different certification bodies like the International Association for Six Sigma Certification (IASSC).
 This means that before you commit to a program, all the individuals or companies looking for the certification must compare the programs by researching them.
 Every certification body has a non-identical, yet similar, hierarchy of the Six Sigma certifications.
 However, the standard for most of the programs are:

 Below are the eligibility requirements of each Six Sigma certification: